Pritika-Sharma12/Image-Classification-and-Recommendation-using-CNN/README.md

-# Image-Classification-and-Recommendation-using-CNN
+# Image-Classification-and-Recommendation-using-CNN (Deep Learning)
-Image Classification and Recommendation using Convolutional Neural Network(CNN)
+Image Classification and Recommendation using Convolutional Neural Network(CNN) [Deep Learning]

 Introduction:
-Image classification is a fundamental task in computer vision that involves categorizing images into predefined classes or categories.
+Image classification is a fundamental task in computer vision a part of Deep Learning that involves categorizing images into predefined classes or categories.
 It plays a crucial rolein various real-world applications such as medical diagnosis, autonomous driving, object detection, content moderation, and more.
 The goal of imageclassification is to teach a computer to recognize and differentiate between different objects or patterns within images.

 Applications of Image Classification:
 - Medical Imaging: Diagnosing diseases from medical images such as X-rays, MRI scans, and histopathology slides.